 University education encourages collaboration, as you will be doing many project works.
 So consider them as your allies who work together and excel together.
 Consider being the one to take the first step by organising a study group.
 You can make use of a team charter to ensure that everyone pulls their weight.

 Get your stuff ready

 Now that you have known the importance of mental preparation, let us talk about “material preparation”.
-What should you buy in order for you to have a smooth transition into university?
-If you decide to stay in halls, basic stuff such as mattress and pillows are provided.
+What should you buy for you to have a smooth transition into university?
+If you decide to stay in the halls, basic stuff such as a mattress and pillows are provided.
 You may want to bring your own blankets in case the air-conditioner makes your room too cold at night.
 You don’t have to buy too many clothes, as you will get plenty of them, sometimes for free, as you go through various activities and clubs as a freshman.
 Buying a few school T-shirts may be a good idea to boost your sense of belonging.
-And before I forget, perhaps it is also a good idea to buy a formal suit in case you go for formal occasions such as interviews or networking sessions.
+And before I forget, it’s a good idea to keep a formal suit/dress on standby in case you go for formal occasions such as interviews or networking sessions.

 If you think the above paragraph may be more interesting to your mom, let’s talk about things that are of greater interest to you.
 Most students want to change their electronic devices, particularly laptops, as they start university.
 Your laptop must function well, as you will have a tough time doing assignments or projects on a laptop that often hangs (even without giving you the chance to click on the “save” button for a 3-thousand word essay you are writing on).
 In fact, you can buy laptops and other electronic devices at a lower-than-market rate through many PC providers sites.